cvdlinden/wiim-httpapi/README.md

 # wiim-httpapi

-Exploring the HTTP API (/httpapi.asp) for WiiM products.
+Exploring the HTTP API for WiiM products.
+The HTTP API can be found on your WiiM device like so: https://{ip-address}/httpapi.asp?command={command}

 Status: Work in progress!
-First I'll gather all endpoint, then test and elaborate the documentation.
+First I'll gather all endpoints, then test and elaborate the documentation.

 Idea: Use [Swagger UI](https://swagger.io/tools/swagger-ui/) to document the Linkplay HTTP API, that is used by WiiM.
 Swagger/OpenAPI has a nice documentation format, with a 'try it out' option so you can test to see what the responses are.